Frequently Asked Questions

 • Please be respectful - ASK FIRST.
 No one feels comfortable being videotaped or photographed without their consent.

-Please tell your SLP that you'd like to take a short video, or watch through a webcam from a different room.
+Please tell the SLP that you'd like to take a video or photo, or let us know that you’d like to watch through a webcam from a different room.
 We will most often say yes!
+You are welcome to share video or photos with family, such as your family or your child's care team.

 **As part of an early intervention parent coaching program, the therapist may ask your consent to take or view a video of your interactions with your child.
 This allows us to provide feedback for home practice strategies and to alert you to the things you are already doing to support your child!
 You may decline this and request an alternate method to support your family for parent coaching.
-We will be happy to provide an alternative!

 • Yes - When you book your appointment, you are holding a space on the calendar that is no longer available to other families.